civicrm/org.civicrm.testapalooza/README.md

 `protractor`, `behat`).

-Testing CiviCRM is trickier than testing a basic library -- tests may involve system services (from Civi or the CMS), and CiviCRM developers may use different CMS's, file structures, and URLs.
-This problem can be mitigated by creating more configuration files for each extension/test-suite/installation, but that grows unwieldy with multiple extensions.
+Testing CiviCRM is trickier than testing a basic library -- tests may involve system services (from Civi or the CMS), and CiviCRM administrators may use different CMS's, file structures, and URLs.
+One way to mitigate this would be creating configuration files (e.g. each extension could have its own copy of `codeception.yml` or `karma.conf.js` which must be fine-tuned with file-paths and URLs for a local CiviCRM).
+Unfortunately, managing those configuration files grows unwieldy with multiple extensions.

 To resolve this, we use the helper command, [`cv`](https://github.com/civicrm/cv).
-This command automatically searches the directory tree for CiviCRM and bootstraps it.
+This command automatically searches for CiviCRM and bootstraps it.
+It can be integrated into your extension tests, enabling them to execute without custom configuration files.

 In the remainder of this document, we'll discuss some general testing rules and end with links to specific examples.